solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 There are many other types of funtions and operators in PostgreSQL that you can utilize when working with JSON data.
 You can reference the latest information for PG16 in the [9.16.
 JSON Functions and Operators](https://www.postgresql.org/docs/16/functions-json.html) documentation.

+### Task 3: Creating Indexes

+Indexes help increase query performance.

+1. Run the following query, notice the usage of a `Seq Scan` on the table, also record the costs:

+    ```sql
+        EXPLAIN ANALYZE select *
+        from listings l, calendar c
+        where l.city = 'seattle'
+        and l.listing_id = c.listing_id
+        and l.listing_id = 241032
+    ```

+2. Create an index on the `listing_id`` column:

+    ```sql
+    CREATE INDEX listings_listing_id ON listings (listing_id);
+    ```

+3. Re-run the query to see the Sequential Scan is now removed and a Index Scan is now used improving the costs:

+    ```sql
+        EXPLAIN ANALYZE select *
+        from listings l, calendar c
+        where l.city = 'seattle'
+        and l.listing_id = c.listing_id
+        and l.listing_id = 241032
+    ```

-### Task 3: Creating GIN indexes
+### Task 4: Creating GIN indexes

 Although indexes on JSON data is not new to PG16 (available since 8.2 with JSON support since 9.2), it is a valuable feature to be aware of when working with PostgreSQL and JSON.
 GIN indexes can be used to efficiently search for keys or key/value pairs occurring within a large number of jsonb documents (datums).
-Two GIN “operator classes” are provided, offering different performance and flexibility trade-offs.
+Two GIN "operator classes" are provided, offering different performance and flexibility trade-offs.

-1. In pgAdmin, run the following command:
+1. Run the following query:

     ```sql
+    SELECT data['id'], data['name'], data['host_verifications'] FROM listings WHERE data -> 'host_verifications' ? 'google';
+    ```

+2. In pgAdmin, run the following command:

+    ```sql
     CREATE INDEX idxgin ON listings USING GIN (host_verifications);
     ```

-2. After creating the index, you can now perform various operations against the data including searching for specific array values in jsonb data:
+3. Again, re-run the query, you should see a performance increase in the query:

     ```sql
     SELECT data['id'], data['name'], data['host_verifications'] FROM listings WHERE data -> 'host_verifications' ? 'google';
     ```

-### Task 4: Aggregate function ANY_VALUE()
+### Task 5: Aggregate function ANY_VALUE()

 The `ANY_VALUE()` function is a PostgreSQL aggregate function that helps optimize queries when utilizing GROUP BY clauses.
 The function will return an arbitrary non-null value in a given set of values.
 It effectively informs PostgreSQL that any value from the group is acceptable, resolving the ambiguity and allowing the query to execute successfully.